smartcar/python-sdk/REFERENCE.md

 Make a batch request to the vehicle.
 WARNING: This feature is exclusive to [Smartcar Pro](https://smartcar.com/pricing/) members.
 Visit https://smartcar.com/pricing to sign up and gain access.

+The batch method will return a named tuple named `batch`.
+Methods are attached to `batch`, and they return a `NamedTuple` corresponding to the path requested.
+Upon erroneous requests, the method will throw a `SmartcarException`.

 #### Arguments

 | Parameter | Type | Description                                                |